Definition of procurement KPIs

 - Use relevant and reliable data.
 As you begin, focus on the data that most closely aligns with your procurement goals.
 The sheer amount of data available to businesses can make this more difficult than it might seem.
 The reliability of this data is crucial, as well.
 Outdated numbers can cause big revenue losses.

 - Communicate results effectively.
 Involve and educate all relevant procurement staff from the introduction of any new KPI target.
 The people who carry out daily operations should be considered stakeholders in the endeavor and will be far more likely to understand the results their actions helped deliver.

 - Continuously improve KPIs.
 Once KPIs are defined and tracked, it does not meet that they “end” or that tracking is done.
 Performance indicators are needed for as long as a business exists.
 For the business to thrive, it must steadily improve despite market upheavals.
 Continuously revisiting, improving, and adjusting procurement KPIs is a great way for any organization to keep costs at a minimum, maintain a list of reliable suppliers, and provide customers with the highest quality goods and services.

 Procurement teams have a massive amount of information to gather, store, and make sense of, in addition to their day-to-day tasks.
 Here to help them streamline this data and gather the insights they need to create a more efficient procurement process is Pipefy.

-Pipefy’s low-code automation solution requires zero previous coding experience, so teams can design and build expert-led automated workflows to eliminate repetitive, manual tasks and the inevitable silos that hinder performance.
+Pipefy’s no-code automation solution requires zero previous coding experience, so teams can design and build expert-led automated workflows to eliminate repetitive, manual tasks and the inevitable silos that hinder performance.

 Measuring procurement KPIs is a snap with Pipefy’s With built-in customizable dashboards, gathering real-time insights, and conveniently generating detailed reports at the click of a button.